 - 3.1.
-The support of councillors in promoting and advertising events is very welcome. - 3.2.
-Councillors are asked to utilise the promotional material created by the Town Council and not to create their own images, leaflets, posters or flyers. - 3.3.
+The support of councillors in promoting and advertising events is very welcome and encouraged. - 3.2.
+Councillors are asked to utilise the promotional material created by the Town Council and not to create their own images, leaflets, posters or flyers, without a discussion with the Deputy Clerk or Clerk first. - 3.3.
 Members may discuss with the Deputy Clerk the ways in which an event can be described and promoted but should not take unilateral action in either case. - 3.4.
 Members should not erect banners, posters or signage on private land or on the highway without the consent of the landowner and without notifying the Town Council of the sites used. - 3.5.
 Councillors may use their own social media channels to promote Town Council events and are asked to tag the appropriate Town Council post or website page in so doing.
 Where a third party or party political social media channel is being used, members should avoid implying that the event is organised by that third party or political grouping.